JorgeGF24/Fish_vs_Crab/README.md

 # Welcome

+NOTE: THERE IS NO COMMIT HISTORY Because: This was my first personal BIG project, and I did not yet know how to use version control (I was a self taught programmer, git was somehow not in my custom curriculum).

 This is my codebase for my game Fish vs Crab, no longer on the playstore sadly.
 This is what it looked like:

 It had hand-drawn pixel art, a live leaderboard implemented in FireBase, an upgrade system, where you could evolve your Fish, different enemies, powerups, ads with Google Ad mobs (Sorry) ....